Applicants who are enrolled as doctoral or master’s degree students at Purdue University.

 The courses for the Teaching English Language Learners (TELL) K-12 certificate post to the student’s transcript as a separate area of work; however, the certificate does not constitute teaching licensure.
 Course substitutions are not permitted.

-The program uses an online delivery format of four courses.
+The program uses an online delivery format of five courses.
 Each course is 8 weeks long; this means that two courses are offered consecutively each semester.
+Additionally, one course is offered during the summer.
 Each course also requires students to complete field experiences in a K-12 classroom that enrolls English Language Learners.

 Admission Requirements for the graduate program for any current degree-seeking graduate student enrolled at Purdue: